yashsahugtx/skype-docs/Skype/UCWA/UCWA2_0GeneralReference.md

 Although UCWA 2.0 is language-independent, you can develop using any programming language from C/C++ to Java, and the API is fine-tuned for web developers familiar with ordinary web technologies such as HTTP, OAuth, JSON, and JavaScript.

- **Note** UCWA 2.0 is available only to customers who have an on-premises deployment.

 ## Key scenarios